pirovc/ganon/README.md

 	                        file(s) from NCBI Taxonomy (otherwise it will be automatically downloaded) --input-directory     Directory containing input files
-	  --input-extension     Extension of files to use with --input-directory (provide it without * expansion, e.g. ".fna.gz") --verbose             Verbose mode for ganon-build
+	  --input-extension     Extension of files to use with --input-directory (provide it without * expansion, e.g. ".fna.gz") --write-seq-info-file
+	                        Write sequence information to DB_PREFIX.seqinfo.txt
+	  --verbose             Verbose output mode
+	  --quiet               Quiet output mode (only errors and warnings to the stderr)

 	required arguments:
 	  -d db_prefix, --db-prefix db_prefix